 That is what the latest announcement by the FDA is all about.

 “The interchangeable biosimilar product can be expected to produce the same clinical result as the reference product,” said

-In a press call, Stein explained Semglee may be substituted at the pharmacy without needing to get permission from a prescriber first, similar to how lower-cost generic drugs are often substituted.
+In a press call, Stein explained that Semglee may be substituted at the pharmacy without needing to get permission from a prescriber first, similar to how lower-cost generic drugs are often substituted.